Abigail Blackman

-There are a number of skill sets that supervisors may need to shape up.
-This includes the areas of clinical and professional skills, as well as determining if environmental barriers are hindering performance.
-During supervisory observations, integrity data should be collected on each of the various skill sets that the supervisor would like to measure.
+There are many types of programs that providers are expected to implement with fidelity.
+This includes the areas of clinical and professional skills, as well as determining if environmental barriers are impacting fidelity.
+During supervisory observations, fidelity data should be collected on each of the various skill domains that the supervisor would like to measure.
 This installment discusses areas for supervisors to consider.

 Clinical skills

-Clinical skills refer to the “hard skills” that clinicians are expected to perform, such as implementing a protocol.
+Clinical skills refer to the “hard skills” that providers are expected to perform, such as implementing a skill acquisition protocol.
 These are often the skills that are taught during initial and ongoing training.
-Clinicians are expected to have the knowledge and ability to implement a wide variety of procedures.
+Providers are expected to have the knowledge and ability to implement a wide variety of procedures.
 This may include behavior reduction plans, skill acquisition programming, and preference assessments, among others.
 All of these areas should be targeted by supervisors when observations are conducted.

 Professional skills

-Professional skills refer to the “soft skills” that clinicians are expected to perform, such as interacting with clients, caregivers, colleagues, and supervisors.
+Professional skills refer to the “soft skills” that providers are expected to exude, such as interacting appropriately with clients, caregivers, colleagues, and supervisors.
 Professional skills span building rapport with clients and caregivers to receiving and providing feedback to colleagues and supervisors.
 Other professional skills include following safety protocols, behaving in accordance with the ethical code, and dressing appropriately.

-Unfortunately, these skills are not often targeted for improvement with clinicians.
+Unfortunately, these skills are not often targeted for improvement with providers.
 So much of the work they do involves engaging in professional behavior.
-Therefore, it is critical that supervisors are working on this area of development.
+Therefore, supervisors must collect fidelity data on these behaviors.
 Here are some recent articles that have begun to determine effective ways to teach these more complex, soft skills: Erlich et al., 2020; Shuler & Carroll, 2019; Walker & Sellers, 2021.

 Environmental Barriers

-Environmental barriers refer to anything in the environment that may be interfering with one's ability to perform to expectation, such as having the required materials for the session.
-It is not enough to just focus on the clinical and professional repertoires of clinicians.
-Supervisors must also be cognizant of what is happening in the environment that could be affecting performance.
-This includes the immediate clinical environment, as well as the broader context for the clinician.
+Environmental barriers refer to anything in the environment that may be interfering with one's ability to implement a protocol to expectation, such as having the required materials for the session.
+It is not enough to just focus on the clinical and professional skills of providers.
+Supervisors must also be cognizant of what is happening in the environment that could be affecting fidelity.
+This includes the immediate clinical environment, as well as the broader context for the provider.

-Related to the immediate clinical environment, some questions supervisors can ask themselves include: Does the clinician have the materials necessary for programming?
+Related to the immediate clinical environment, some questions supervisors can ask themselves include: Does the provider have the materials necessary for programming?
 Are reinforcers readily available?
 Are the gloves within reach?

 References: